 These are the ways Whatsapp makes money:

 - User Data Generation Factory – After Facebook acquired Whatsapp, it had a readymade directory of user details for over 700 million users worldwide.
-This became an integral part of Whatsapp User Agreement that allows it to share user data with Facebook.
+This became an integral part of the Whatsapp User Agreement that allows it to share user data with Facebook.

 - Whatsapp Business Application – The Whatsapp Business Application is another way for the app to earn money.
 The Whatsapp Business App is designed for helping users create a professional-quality business profile and become verified Whatsapp users.